AmbientELab-Group/Medbox-server/README.md

 Once you are done type \q to exit the shell.

 ### Acessing the website
-In order to access all the services that are running inside the containers you just need to start everything with  `docker-compose up` and then you can access all services at localhost:8000.d
+In order to access all the services that are running inside the containers you just need to start everything with  `sudo docker-compose up` and then you can access all services at localhost:8000.

 Website can be accessed directly from the web browser.